Universality conditions of unified classical and quantum reservoir computing: Universality of classical reservoir computers

-and the related set of restricted orbits $I^\Delta_-$.\\ Given any fading function $\omega$, the metric space $\left(I^\Delta, d_\omega\right)$ is not compact.
-Moreover, continuity of functionals with respect to $d_\omega$ is too strict, since $|u-v|<\delta$ shall impose $u = v$.
-Then, one introduces an improved definition of fading memory for functionals that take spike trains as inputs \cite{mass.univ}.
-We approximate any $u\in I^\Delta$ with a continuous function $f_u$.
-Explicitly, one can define such a function by

-with $T_s(t)$ a positive continuous function such that $T_s(s) = 1$ and $T_s(t)=0$ if $|t-s|\ge 1$.
-Then one can define a distance so that $I^\Delta_-$ is a compact metric space.
-The following lemma is proved in Ref. \cite{mass.univ}. \begin{lemma} For any $u,v\in I^\Delta_-$ and any given fading function $\omega$, let The metric space $\left(I^\Delta_-, d^c_\omega\right)$ is compact. \end{lemma} The notion of fading memory is modified consequently. \begin{definition} A functional $H\colon I_-^\Delta \rightarrow \r$ has fading memory if it is continuous with respect to the topology induced by $d_\omega^c$.
-A causal, time-invariant filter $B$ has fading memory if the unique associated functional has fading memory. \end{definition} We consider reservoir systems composed by $N$ connected integrate-and-fire neurons.
-The current liquid state $x_t$ is a N-dimensional vector that represents the contribution of each neuron to the membrane potential at time $t$.
-Formally, we can describe the associated filters as linear operators with exponential decay (see \cite{maass.nat} for more details)

-where, for any spike train $u$, we are denoting with $\delta_u$ the delta function $\delta_u(t) \coloneqq \sum_{s\in u}\delta(t - s)$, and with $b_i(s)$ a continuous, bounded, real function.
-Such a filter has fading memory, with respect to Def. \ref{fad.spike} with $\omega_t = e^t$.
+where we are denoting with $\delta_u$ the delta function $\delta_u(t) \coloneqq \sum_{s\in u}\delta(t - s)$, and with $b_i(s)$ a continuous, bounded, real function.
+Such a filter has fading memory with $\omega_t = e^t$.
 Moreover, it is causal and time-invariant by construction.
 The readout function $h$ is implemented through a subset of firing neurons that receive connections from any neuron in the reservoir, but that are not mutually connected.
 Concretely, the current firing activity of this subset of neurons is interpreted as the analogical output of the readout function.
-It is known that such functions $h$ are universal approximators, namely they approximate with arbitrary precision any given real function \cite{maass.winner}. \begin{theorem} The class of liquid state machines
+It is known that such functions $h$ are universal approximators, namely, they approximate with arbitrary precision any given real function \cite{maass.winner}. \begin{theorem} The class of liquid state machines